Graves Disease Clinical Presentation

 Because Graves disease is an autoimmune disorder that also affects other organ systems, taking a careful patient history is essential to establishing the diagnosis.

-In some cases, the history might suggest a triggering factor such as trauma to the thyroid, including surgery of the thyroid gland, percutaneous injection of ethanol, and infarction of a thyroid adenoma.
-Other factors might include interferon (eg, interferon beta-1b) or interleukin (IL-4) therapy.
+In some cases, the history may suggest a triggering factor such as trauma to the thyroid, including surgery of the thyroid gland, percutaneous injection of ethanol, and infarction of a thyroid adenoma.
+Other factors can include immunotherapy for cancer (such as the use of interferon [eg, interferon beta-1b], IL-4, and immune checkpoint inhibitors [anti–CTLA-4, anti–PD-1, and anti–PD-L1 antibodies]).

 Patients usually present with symptoms typical of thyrotoxicosis.
 Hyperthyroidism is characterized by both increased sympathetic and decreased vagal modulation.[19]
 Tachycardia and palpitation are very common symptoms.